 I hope you know that the air fryer features a voltage unit ranging from 120V or 220V.
-Ensure you plug in the unit in a correct power supply.
+Ensure you plug the unit in the correct power supply.
 For example, 120v units will get smashed or toasted if plugged into a 200V power supply.
 Of course, no one wants that.

 Of course, no one wants that.
 Always double-check what voltage supply your house has.

 Put Accessories Accompanying the Air Fryer into Place

 An air fryer comes with useful accessories that accompany it when cooking.
 Just put them in place first before the preheating process.
 Just like the air fryer itself, these accessories need to be primed prior to heating.

 When the unit is already hot, it won’t be easier to fix the accessories securely.
 Keep in mind this step or struggle later on.

 This step is obvious.
 Now it’s time to turn on your unit.
 At the time you press the button on, the preheating process should start.

 At this junction, the preheating has already kicked off.
 Next, set the timer.
 Professionals recommend that preheating should take at most 5 minutes, although this will depend on your model.